London Bridge Experience & London Tombs

 London Bridge Experience & London Tombs information

-Stuffed away in the vaults beneath so-called New London Bridge (dating back to 1831), this historical attraction takes you on a whistle-stop tour of London’s most famous span – from the Romans to Peter de Colechurch’s ‘Old London Bridge’ (1209) lined with shops, to the American Robert McCulloch, who bought the bridge in 1967 for US$2.50 and transported it to Arizona.
+Stuffed away in the vaults beneath New London Bridge (dating to 1973), this historical attraction takes you on a whistle-stop tour of London’s most famous span – from the Romans to Peter de Colechurch’s ‘Old London Bridge’ (1209) lined with shops, to the American Robert McCulloch, who bought the 1831 version of London Bridge in 1967 for US$2.5 million, transporting it to Arizona and rebuilding it at Lake Havasu City, where it can be seen today.

-It’s essentially for kids, so the roll call includes ‘the Keeper of the Heads’, who preserved (mummified) the severed heads of the executed for display on the bridge.
 Things ratchet up as you descend into a series of tombs and plague pits dating as far back as the 14th century, where darkness, rodents (animatronics) and claustrophobia meet zombies-from-nowhere (actors).
-It’s all great, occasionally heart-in-the-mouth entertainment and you save up to 20% (and the queues) by buying tickets online.
+It’s all great, occasionally heart-in-the-mouth entertainment.
+Save up to 20% (and the queues) by buying tickets online.